-Our schools are not used for other purposes than educating children.(Refer to our lettings statement).
-If our schools were to be used for non-school activities, we will ensure that arrangements are made to keep the children safe through out letting contracts.
-We will specify that we expect providers to meet the guidance in Keeping Children Safe in Out of School Settings (KCSIE, Part 2, 167).
+If our schools are used for non-schoold activitie, we will ensure that arrangements are made to keep the children safe through out letting contracts.
+We specify that we expect providers to meet the guidance in Keeping Children Safe in Out of School Settings (KCSIE, Part 2, 167).